-The reasons I oppose the Rule, which might seem obvious are these:
+The reasons I oppose the Rule, are these:

-- 1. Memoranda dispositions are ordinarily do not present full-blown, reasoned analysis of the issues presented, as do opinion dispositions, and thus, their publication will result in either less than fully reasoned discussions of the law ending up being citable law, or judges having to do an extraordinary about of work to get what would be the usual memoranda up to opinion quality, or perhaps resulting in dispositions that simply say "affirmed" or "reversed," so that the ability to cite them will be wholly nugatory, with the concomitant disadvantage of the parties and lawyers involved in such instances having no hint (which they really should have) of the reasons for a disposition. - 2.
-I read the Federal Reporter advance sheets every week, and have done so for over 20 years.
-Thomson West relatively recently began publishing the Federal Appendix, which now makes available uncitable memoranda dispositions, so that public dispositions that used to be not readily available to the public, except to parties to an appeal, now are readily available.
+- Memoranda dispositions ordinarily do not present full-blown, reasoned analysis of 1. the issues presented, as do opinion dispositions, and thus, their publication will result in either less than fully reasoned discussions of the law ending up being citable law, or judges having to do an extraordinary amount of work to get what would be the usual memoranda up to opinion quality, or perhaps resulting in dispositions that simply say "affirmed" or "reversed," so that the ability to cite them will be wholly nugatory, with the concomitant disadvantage of the parties and lawyers involved in such instances having no hint (which they really should have) of the reasons for a disposition. - I have read the Federal Reporter advance sheets for the past 25 years.
+Thomson 2.
+West relatively recently began publishing the Federal Appendix, which now makes available uncitable memoranda dispositions, so that public dispositions that used to be not readily available to the public, except to parties to an appeal, now are readily available.
 (Were this not the case, I probably would be in favor of an open-government approach to the Rule because I believe what the courts do should be readily accessible to the public.)